popolo-project/popolo-spec/appendices/data-patterns.md

   </div>
 </div>

-As with string markers, querying for all candidates belonging to the same party as an independent member, using [SPARQL](http://en.wikipedia.org/wiki/SPARQL) for example, would returns all independent candidates, which is incorrect:
+As with string markers, querying for all candidates belonging to the same party (`ex:Independent`) as an independent member, using [SPARQL](http://en.wikipedia.org/wiki/SPARQL) for example, would returns all independent candidates, which is incorrect:

     SELECT ?person WHERE {
       ?person org:memberOf ex:Independent .